ibm-cloud-docs/openshift/worker-plan.md

 Bare metal machines are optimized for different use cases such as data-, GPU-, or RAM-intensive workloads.

-After you create GPU bare metal worker nodes in your {{site.data.keyword.redhat_openshift_notm}} version 4 cluster, [install the Node Feature Discovery and NVIDIA GPU operators for your cluster version](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html){: external}.
+After you create GPU bare metal worker nodes in your {{site.data.keyword.redhat_openshift_notm}} cluster, [install the Node Feature Discovery and NVIDIA GPU operators for your cluster version](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html){: external}.
 {: note}